 This story is about our lack of limits regarding creating a new career in the computer business and thus getting the free trip.

-We both decided that we would like a new challenge so after a great deal of discussion, many glasses of wine and some laughter we decided to start a computer software company that specialized in computer security.
+We both decided that we would both like a new challenge so after a great deal of discussion, many glasses of wine and some laughter we decided to start a computer software company that specialised in computer security.

 I think we registered it as DATACOMP SECURITY SERVICES at least from my recall.
-This was a serious business that suited Luke’s intellect but not necessarily our sense of fun.
+This was a serious business that suited Drew’s intellect but not necessarily our sense of fun.

 We purchased an expensive IBM clone computer and decided to learn DOS.
 We set it up in our spare bedroom on a table and we would go into that room and learn how to use it.
 It was big, bulky and serious.
 A large hard disc and a screen and a clunky keyboard.